awslabs/aws-mobile-appsync-sdk-js/README.md

 **Looking for the AWS AppSync SDK for JavaScript (built on Apollo v2)?** AWS AppSync SDK for JavaScript (V2) is now in Maintenance Mode until June 30th, 2024.
 This means that we will continue to include updates to ensure compatibility with backend services and security.
 No new features will be introduced in the AWS AppSync SDK for JavaScript (V2).
 Please review the [upgrade guide](https://docs.amplify.aws/lib/graphqlapi/upgrade-guide/q/platform/js) for recommended next steps.

-## [AWS AppSync](https://aws.amazon.com/appsync/) Links for Apollo V3 and V4
+## [AWS AppSync](https://aws.amazon.com/appsync/) Links for Apollo V3 and V4 (Maintenance mode)

-**🎉 Now with Apollo Client v4 support!** Version 4.0 of the AWS AppSync Apollo links brings full compatibility with Apollo Client v4, along with GraphQL v16 support, improved bundle sizes, and better browser compatibility.
-See the [migration guide](MIGRATION_V3_TO_V4.md) for upgrade instructions.
+**Note:** The AWS AppSync Apollo links for V3 and V4 are in Maintenance Mode.
+This means we will continue to include updates to ensure compatibility with backend services and security.
+No new features will be introduced.

 If you would like to use the [Apollo JavaScript client](https://www.apollographql.com/docs/react/) (version 3 or 4) to connect to your AppSync GraphQL API, this repository provides Apollo links to use the different AppSync authorization modes, and to setup subscriptions over web sockets.
 Please log questions for this client SDK in this repo and questions for the AppSync service in the [official AWS AppSync forum](https://forums.aws.amazon.com/forum.jspa?forumID=280&start=0) .